History of the Democratic Party (United States): Election of 2000

 During the 2000 presidential election, the Democrats chose Vice President Al Gore to be the party's candidate for the presidency.
 Gore ran against George W. Bush, the Republican candidate and son of former President George H. W. Bush.
 The issues Gore championed include debt reduction, tax cuts, foreign policy, public education, global warming, judicial appointments and affirmative action.
 Nevertheless, Gore's affiliation with Clinton and the DLC caused critics to assert that Bush and Gore were too similar, especially on free trade, reductions in social welfare and the death penalty.
 Green Party presidential candidate Ralph Nader in particular was very vocal in his criticisms.

-Gore won a popular plurality of over 540,000 votes over Bush, but lost in the Electoral College by four votes.
+Gore won a popular plurality of over 540,000 votes over Bush, but lost in the Electoral College by four electoral votes.
+Controversy plagued the election and Gore retired from elective politics.

 Many Democrats blamed Nader's third-party spoiler role for Gore's defeat.
 They pointed to the states of New Hampshire (4 electoral votes) and Florida (25 electoral votes), where Nader's total votes exceeded Bush's margin of victory.
 In Florida, Nader received 97,000 votes and Bush defeated Gore by a mere 537.
-Controversy plagued the election and Gore largely dropped from elective politics.